4 tips for creating a chore system -Survey Results

 2. Create a system that works for you and your family.
-Plan out what needs to be done, the best way to accomplish it, and reward a job well done.
+What works for other families may not work for yours.
+Start by planning out what needs to be done, the best way to accomplish it, and s reward a job well done.
 Keep it simple and don’t over complicate things.
 The more complicated the plan, the less likely you are to succeed.
 Simple visual charts and lists work best.

 There are many ways to organize and get things done.
 There isn’t one right way and it never stays the same.
 There is always room for improvement.
 Get creative and try new ways until you find what works for you and your family.